arnijohnsen/tcga-analysis/README.md

 - Data files are name `xxxx-yyyy-zzzzzz.Rdata`, where
     - `xxxx` is the cancer type (e.g. brca)
-    - `yyyy` is the type of data (e.g. expr)
+    - `yyyy` is the type of data:
+        - `cnvl` denotes copy number data in list format
+        - `cnvw` denotes copy number data in table format (wide)
+        - `expr` denotes gene expression data in table format
+        - `meth` denotes probe methylation data in table format
+        - `mirn` denotes miRNA expression data in table format
+        - `muta` denotes somatic mutation in list format
     - `zzzzzz` is either `cancer` or `normal`
+        - `muta` only has a `cancer` dataset, as it lists somatic mutations in the cancer sample
 - Each data file contains one `data.frame`, named `xxxx.yyyy.zzzzzz`, following the same nomenclature
-- The first column(s) of each data.table is the name of probe or gene
+- The first column(s) of each data.table are the names of probes, genes, chromosomes, positions, etc.
 - Each column of a data frame represents one sample and is named by its TCGA barcode

-TODO: Update this description, as it is different for mutation and copy number data
+## SQLite database structure

+Each data set has its own SQLite database, which contains all data.tables for the data type.
+For instance, `brca.sqlite` contains the following tables:

+- `cnvw_cancer`
+- `cnvw_normal`
+- `expr_cancer`
+- `expr_normal`
+- `meth_cancer`
+- `meth_normal`
+- `mirn_cancer`
+- `mirn_normal`

+Column and row structure is identical to data.tables.
+These databases are used for fast access to certain data for one or few genes/probes (which is convenient for plotting).